cybertraining-dsc/su21-reu-366/project/index.md

 Now, what is handwriting recognition?
 Handwriting Recognition is a branch of (OCR) Optical Character Recognition.
 It is a technology that receives handwritten information from paper, images, and other items and interprets them into digital text in real-time.
 Handwriting recognition is a very established area in the field of image processing.
-Over the years, developers have created handwriting recognition technology to convert written postal codes, addresses, math questions, essays, and many more into digital forms, thus making life easier for businesses and individuals.
+Over the years, developers have created handwriting recognition technology to convert written postal codes, addresses, math questions, essays, and many more types of written information into digital forms, thus making life easier for businesses and individuals.

 ## 2. Importance of Handwriting Recognition